Race Differences in Intelligence: An Evolutionary Analysis, by Richard Lynn (Augusta, GA: Washington Summit, 2006)

 Admittedly, the same is true to some extent for human races.
 Thus, some races score relatively higher on certain types of intellectual ability.
 For example, East Asians tend to score higher on spatio-visual ability than on verbal ability; Ashkenazi Jews show the opposite pattern, scoring higher in verbal intelligence than in spatio-visual ability; while American blacks score relatively higher in tests involving rote memory than in those requiring abstract reasoning ability.
 Similarly, as discussed by Lynn, some races seem to have certain quite specific abilities not commensurate to their general intelligence (e.g. Aborigine visual memory).
 However, in general, both between and within races, most variation in human intelligence loads onto the ‘g-factor’ of general intelligence.

 American anthropologist Carleton Coon is credited as the first to first to propose that population differences in skull size reflect a thermoregulatory adaptation to climatic differences (Coon 1955).
 An alternative theory, less supported, is that it was differing levels of ambient light that resulted in differences in brain-size as between different populations tracing their ancestry to different parts of the globe (Pearce & Dunbar 2011).
 On this view, the larger brains of populations who trace their descent to areas of greater latitude presumably reflect only the demands of the visual system, rather than any differences in general intelligence.
 Yet another theory, less politically-correct than these, is so-called ‘Cold Winters Theory’, which posits that colder climates placed a greater premium on intelligence, which caused populations inhabiting colder regions of the globe to evolve larger brains and higher levels of intelligence.
-This is, of course, the theory championed by Lynn himself, and I will discuss the problems with this theory the final part of this review.
+This is, of course, the theory championed by Lynn himself, and I discuss the problems with this theory the final part of this review.

 Actually, Lynn acknowledges causation in both directions, possibly creating a feedback loop.
 He also acknowledges other factors in contributing to differences in economic development and prosperity, including the effects of the economic system adopted.
 For example, countries that adopted communism tend to be poorer than comparable countries that have capitalist economies (e.g. Eastern Europe is poorer than Western Europe, and North Korea poorer than South Korea).